Mayan women showing tourist how to cook Mexican recipes

 Highlights

-• Start with a presentation on the importance of the Yucatan forests and trees in general
+• Start with a presentation on the importance of the Yucatan forests and the wildlife found here

 • Continue into the kitchen to learn the recipe of the day.
 Get hands-on with assembling the meal.